Dual-induced multifractality in online viewing activity: RESULTS

-To effectively categorize users into different activity levels, we define $M_i$ as the total records of a single user $i$ ($M_i=\sum_{i=1}^{N} {x_i(t)}$, where $N$ is the length of the series), and convert it into a logarithmic scale, $L_i=\lfloor (\ln M_i) \rfloor$.
-Then, $L$ ranges from $4$ to $8$ in Movielens while it increases from $4$ to $12$ in Netflix.
 According to logarithmic activity levels, we firstly present the distributions of inter-event times in Fig.~\ref{fig:timeInterval_level}, where the left and right panels indicate Movielens and Netflix, respectively.
-As shown in Fig.~\ref{fig:timeInterval_level}, both of them show a fat tail that suggests the burstiness of online reviewing activity~\cite{Barabasi2005}.
-More concretely, for these users with lower activity levels (e.g. $L<6$), their inter-event times aren't exactly power law distributed.
-For example, in Fig.~\ref{fig:small_level}, the distributions of inter-event times of users with activity levels $L=4$ and $L=5$ in Movielens apparently follow a exponential cut-off power-law distribution via least squared estimating method.
-While for these users with larger activity levels (e.g. $L>7$), their inter-event times are approximately power-law distributed.
-Thus, the power-law distribution is not the only type to characterize the fat tail of inter-event clustering (i.e., burstiness), which is a little different from the empirical result found in human communication activity \cite{Rybski2012}.
+As shown in Fig.~\ref{fig:timeInterval_level}, both of them show fat tails, which suggests the burstiness occurring in online viewing activity~\cite{Barabasi2005}.
+More concretely, for these users with lower activity levels (e.g. $L<6$), their inter-event times are not exactly power law distributed.
+For example, in Fig.~\ref{fig:small_level}, the inter-event times of users with activity levels $L=4$ and $L=5$ in Movielens apparently follow exponential cut-off power-law distributions via least squared estimating method.
+While for these users with larger activity levels (e.g. $L>7$), their distributions of inter-event times are approximately power law.
+Thus, the power-law distribution is not the only type to characterize the fat tail of inter-event clustering (i.e., burstiness), and this differs somewhat from the empirical data in human communication \cite{Rybski2012} and stock trading \cite{Ivanov2004,Ivanov2014}.